apache/sling-org-apache-sling-commons-json/README.md

   - check for newly added classes that add features to the json-java library, whereas we do not want to add them to the API of this library
   - to restore the old behaviour:
     - in reading string, adapt the getString() methods in JSONObject and JSONArray.
 Instead of throwing an exception, return get(...).toString() instead.
-    - in JSONWriter.key(), remove the check that throws an exception for duplicated keys
+    - in JSONWriter.key(), remove the check that throws an exception for duplicated keys.
+This means you also must remove the check in JSONObject.
+The testclass JSONWriterTestBackwardsCompatibility must suceed.
+Remove  the test cases from JSONObjectTest.
 - build using mvn clean install, ensure that no more breaking changes are present with mvn bundle:baseline